chaos66ren/celluloid_0.11_tutorial/README.2.load_and_show.txt

 A segment in the normal whose mean value is an outlier compared to all other segments will be treated as a non-normal segment.
-In the following we define an outlier through calculation of the interquartile range, defined only from "large" segments with high mappability:
+In the following we define an outlier through calculation of the interquartile range, defined only from "large" segments (>150kb) with high mappability.

-sel<-n.seg$end.pos-n.seg$start.pos > 100000 & n.seg$meanmap>.8
+sel<-n.seg$end.pos-n.seg$start.pos > 150000 & n.seg$meanmap>.8
 bp<-boxplot( n.seg$mean[sel], range=3, plot=F  )

-The "normal" range of mean values:
+The "normal" range of mean values, that the user might want to inspect, is:

 nrange<-c(bp$stats[1,1], bp$stats[5,1] )